Polter Finance Exploit: $12M Loss When Fork-and-Pray Fails

 Overview of the Exploit

-The core issue stemmed from a flaw in Polter Finance's price oracle system, particularly within the ChainlinkUniV2Adapter contract used by the AaveOracle.
+The core issue stemmed from a flaw in Polter Finance's price oracle system, a vulnerability central to the Polter Finance hack, particularly within the ChainlinkUniV2Adapter contract used by the AaveOracle.
 The oracle failed to validate significant price fluctuations and lacked safeguards against manipulation via flash loans.
 The attacker exploited this by:

 1. Flash Loan Manipulation: Initiating flash loans to temporarily drain BOO tokens from SpookySwap V2 and V3 liquidity pools, causing a drastic imbalance in the token reserves.